avinokurov/itzap-message/README.md

 # itzap-message
 **itzap-message** micro-service project designed to send email messages.
+Visit my [ITZap blog](http://itzap.com/itzap-jersey-embedded-tomcat-hk2-executable-jar-docker/) to read more about this project.

 ## Usage
 itzap-message desinged to run in a Docker container along with [postfix](http://www.postfix.org/BASIC_CONFIGURATION_README.html) that is also running in a Docker.
 Using `docker-compose` **itzap-message** can be deployed anyware and ready to send emails.
 ### How To Build